mhdfardon/microservices-demo/README.md

 ## Hierarchy and business

-In the top level directory of the project you find the main repository _microservices-demo-master_.
+In the top level directory of the project you find the main repository _microservices-demo_.
 This directory contain the main maven project called _back_ which contains 2 modules :

  1. model: contains the model classes representing the business entities of the project.
  2. services: contains the 3 services built for the application